John Bull (locomotive): Smithsonian Institution and locomotive restoration

 At the exhibition in 1883, the Pennsylvania Railroad ended up resolving two problems at once.
 In the Smithsonian Institution, the railroad was able to find a home for the historic locomotive, as well as a suitable new employer for a young civil engineer named J. Elfreth Watkins.
 Watkins had been involved in an accident on the railroad in New Jersey a few years before the exhibition.
 He had lost a leg in the accident, so he was no longer suited to the physical demands of railroad work, although the railroad did employ him as a clerk for a while after his accident.
 The PRR employed his engineering experience as an expert curator for the Smithsonian's new Arts and Industries Building, which was opened in 1880.
 The locomotive's first public exhibition at the Smithsonian occurred on December 22, 1884, where it was displayed in the East Hall of the Arts and Industries building.

 The locomotive remained on display in this location for nearly 80 years, but it was transported for display outside the museum on certain rare occasions.
 The most significant display in this time occurred in 1893 when the locomotive traveled to Chicago for the World's Columbian Exposition.
 The Pennsylvania Railroad, like many other railroads of the time, put on grand displays of their progress; the PRR arranged for the locomotive and a couple of coaches to be delivered to the railroad's Jersey City, New Jersey, workshops where it would undergo a partial restoration to operating condition.
-The PRR was planning an event worthy of the locomotive's significance to American railroad history — the railroad actually planned to operate the locomotive for the entire distance between New Jersey and Chicago.
+The PRR was planning an event worthy of the locomotive's significance to American railroad history, actually operating the John Bull for the entire distance between New Jersey and Chicago.